All students coming to campus this summer must adhere to CLC safety guidelines to protect themselves and fellow students

-The College of Lake County provides services to assist students with making the transition to college life, getting oriented to the college environment, and reaching their academic and career goals.
-The Counseling, Advising, and Transfer Center’s Student Development Counselors and Academic Advisors are currently providing services remotely, via email, phone, or Zoom (virtual) appointments.
-To schedule an appointment, please call (847) 543-2060 or email email@example.com.
+The College of Lake County provides advising services to assist students with making the transition to college life and reaching their academic and career goals.
+The Counseling, Advising, and Transfer Center’s Student Development Counselors and Academic Advisors offer services via email, phone, Zoom (virtual) and in-person appointments.
+To schedule an appointment, please call (847) 543-2060.

 Career and Job Placement Center (CJPC)

 Career and Job Placement Center (CJPC) helps CLC students learn the skills to prepare job search materials (cover letter, resume assistance), find student employment jobs on campus, and job leads, interview successfully, network and find an internship and apprenticeship opportunities.
 Career Specialists are available to meet with students individually.
 Go to clcillinois.edu/cjpc to make an appointment to get a jumpstart on your CAREER!

 Regular computer access is important for your success in this course.
 Students who need assistance to access computers, internet hotspots, calculators and other technology tools should visit the www.clcillinois.edu/lancerskeeplearning.
 Click the green “student technology needs” button for information about accessing and borrowing technology.